-Award to the best responsive and responsible firm is expected to result.
+Award to the most responsive and responsible firm is expected to result.

-Request for Proposals (RFP) for [DESCRIBE] services [DE2CKIRE] Instructions to Proposers hereinafter referred to SUBREC IPIENT (Applicant) announces this [CITY / PARISH / TOWN] request for proposals for[DESCRIBE] services.
-I. Proposal Instructions A. CRITERIA FOR EVALUATION The proposal should address each of the following crite eria: Costs Qualifications Prior Experience and References Required Information Methodology Read each Section carefully and provide detailed inform nation.
-Complete this Request for Pr roposal (RFP) form in its entirety.
-B. SUBMISSION OF PROPOSAL Each proposal shall be in a sealed envelope and clearly marked as follows: 1.
-Company name and address 2.
-Date and time of proposal opening 3.
-RFP # Each sealed envelope shall contain one (1) original prope osal and two (2) copies.
-Sealed prop oosals will be received at the SUBRECIPIENT (Applicant) at and [All proposals which have been duly received will be pub.
+Request for Proposals (RFP) for services

+[DESCRIBE]

+Instructions to Proposers

+[AGENCY] hereinafter referred to SUBRECIPIENT (Applicant) announces this

+request for proposals for services.

+[DESCRIBE]

+I. Proposal Instructions

+A. CRITERIA FOR EVALUATION

+The proposal should address each of the following criteria:

+- 1. Costs

+- 2. Qualifications

+- 3. Prior Experience and References

+- 4. Required Information

+- 5. Methodology

+Read each Section carefully and provide detailed information.
+Complete this Request for Proposal (RFP) form in its entirety.

+B. SUBMISSION OF PROPOSAL

+Each proposal shall be in a sealed envelope and clearly marked as follows:

+- 1. Company name and address

+- 2. Date and time of proposal opening

+- 3. RFP #

+Each sealed envelope shall contain one (1) original proposal and two (2) copies.
+Sealed proposals will be received at the

+SUBRECIPIENT (Applicant) at and

+[ADDRESS] [DATE] [TIME]

+All proposals which have been duly receive ed will be publicly opened in the Confere nce Room at the SUBRE CIPIEN T (Applicant)

 Office.

-ADDRESS] blicly opened in the Conference Roc [DATE] [TIME] om at the SUBRECIPIENT (Applicant C. PROPOSAL CONFERENCE MEETING (MAY BE INCLUDED AT SUBREC IPIENT'S DISCRETION - IF USED, MAKE MANDATORY) A Proposal Conference Meeting will be held at [CITY / PARISH / TOWN] in the [ROOM] [ADDRESS] and Attendance at this proposal confere [DAIE]
+C. PROPOSAL CONFERENCE MEETING (MAY BE INCLUDED AT SUBRECIPIENT'S DISCRETION - IF USED, MAKE MANDATORY)

+A Proposal Conference Meeting will be held at in the [CITY / PARISH / TOWN] [ROOM] [ADDRESS] [DATE] and Attendance at this proposal o conference is MANDATORY.